Home

 Overview

-Japan-Guam-Australia South (JGA-S) is a submarine cable system connecting Australia and Guam.
-Spanning 7,081 kilometres, it serves the corridor between the Australian continent and the United States territory of Guam in the western Pacific.
-The cable is owned jointly by Australia's Academic and Research Network (AARNet), Google, and Lightstorm Telecom.
+Japan-Guam-Australia South (JGA-S) is a submarine cable system that connects Australia and Guam, spanning a total length of 7,081 kilometers.
+This cable serves as a critical link between the Australian continent and Guam, a United States territory located in the western Pacific Ocean.
+JGA-S enhances connectivity in the region, supporting data traffic between two key locations along the Pacific corridor.
+The system became operational in 2020 and is jointly owned by Australia's Academic and Research Network (AARNet), Google, and Lightstorm Telecom.

 Route and Landings

 JGA-S is owned by three entities: AARNet, Google, and Lightstorm Telecom.
-AARNet is Australia's national research and education network, providing connectivity to universities and research institutions across the country.
-Google is a well-known technology company with extensive investments in submarine cable infrastructure across the Pacific.
-Lightstorm Telecom is a telecommunications carrier participating in the ownership of the system.
+AARNet, Australia's national research and education network, provides connectivity to universities and research institutions, underscoring the cable's importance to academic and scientific communities.
+Google, a global technology leader, has extensive investments in submarine cables, including JGA-S, as part of its commitment to improving global internet infrastructure.
+Lightstorm Telecom, a telecommunications carrier, contributes to the ownership and operational management of the system.

 📡 Health